InfoPhilicWordPress3 easy ways to edit your .htaccess file for WordPress

-Hello, in my recent tutorials you have learned to tighten blog security and to enable a gzip compression using a .htaccess file on your server.
-Today in this tutorial I am sharing ways to access and edit .htaccess file on your server.
+Hello, In my recent tutorials, you have learned to tighten blog security and enable gzip compression using a .htaccess file on your server.
+Today, in this tutorial, I am sharing ways to access and edit the .htaccess file on your server.

-First, let me tell you why do we use the .htaccess file on the server.
+First, let me tell you why we use the .htaccess file on the server.
 We use the .htaccess file to configure the server.
-Most of the bloggers use shared or managed hosting where you have to contact host provider whenever you need any modification on the server.
-So this is a bit time-consuming process.
+Most bloggers use shared or managed hosting, where you have to contact the hosting provider whenever you need any modification on the server.
+So, this is a bit of a time-consuming process.

 Ways to access .htaccess file